Mobile Starter Replacement We Come To You

 Can you replace a starter without a lift?

 Most starters are accessible from underneath the vehicle and can be done on the ground with jack stands.
-We assess on arrival.
+We assess on arrival and let you know if any vehicle-specific challenges exist.

 How do I know if it's the starter or the battery?

-We test the battery and charging system first.
-If those are fine, we move to starter testing — we don't guess.
+We test the battery voltage and load capacity first, then check the alternator output.
+If those are fine, we move to starter draw testing and solenoid testing — we diagnose systematically, never guess.

 What's the warranty?